Emerassi/Crystal-Project-Archipelago-Mod-Installer/README.md

 automatically selected.
 If the installer displays the message "Patching successful!" you know the mod is successfully installed!
 You may launch Crystal Project as normal using Steam to play with Archipelago.

-To uninstall verify integrity of game files on Steam and it will return you to the unmodified version.
+To uninstall, verify integrity of game files on Steam and it will return you to the unmodified version.

 For more information about installation, generating a game, or using the mod see the [Crystal Project Randomizer Setup Guide](https://github.com/Emerassi/CrystalProjectAPWorld/blob/main/worlds/crystal_project/docs/setup_en.md)